Renatatims/story-maker-AI/README.md

 # story-maker-AI
-This application enables the user to create storys based on their input, through openAI API
+This application enables the user to a create story based on their input, through openAI API